VladislavZigyn/VladislavZigyn/README.md

 💡 My experience bridges software engineering and data engineering — from creating APIs and ETL pipelines to orchestrating workflows and managing data flows efficiently.

-* 🌍  I'm based in Ukraine, Dnipro city
-* ✉️  You can contact me at www.linkedin.com/in/zihun-vladyslav

 ## Languages :